WashU-IT-RIS/alpaca-lora/README.md

 1. Run the model:
     ```python
-    #where ./weights is the location of the trained weights, and the ampersand runs the process in the background
+    #where ./weights is the location of the trained weights, and the ampersand runs the process in the background, so that you can run the Django server
     python3.10 generate.py ./weights &
     ```